The Paviors' Charity

 Governance and Leadership

-Governed by 5 trustees with support from the Charity Committee which reviews and recommends funding requests.
-Key roles include The Master (changes annually), The Clerk (John Freestone), and the Court of Assistants.
-Decision-making influenced by member interests, with the committee approach ensuring funding aligns with Paviors' strategic priorities and member connections.
+The charity is governed by trustees with support from the Charity Committee which reviews and recommends funding requests.
+Key roles include The Master (changes annually), the Clerk, and the Court of Assistants.
+Decision-making is influenced by member interests, with the committee approach ensuring funding aligns with Paviors' strategic priorities and member connections.

 How to Apply